monk-io/docs/_mkdocs/docs/guides/basic-app.md

         inherits: mongodb/latest
     ```

 And we're all good.
-We will use MongoDB from the `mongodb/latest` template that has been published to the shared namespace.
-That's all we need, since the app is simple and we don't want to change any defaults that the database template comes with.
+We will use MongoDB from the `mongodb/latest` Kit that has been published to the shared namespace.
+That's all we need, since the app is simple and we don't want to change any defaults that the database Kit comes with.

 Let's update `tutorial-app` so it knows how to find the database.
 Add the `db-host` section to the `tutorial-app/variables`: